-" a credible option involving replacing an existing but aging and constrained transmission line to maintain reliability of supply to a bulk supply point may allow deferral of a separate and unrelated planned transmission line that is intended to provide transmission system access to renewable generation resources.
+- a credible option involving replacing an existing but aging and constrained transmission line to maintain reliability of supply to a bulk supply point may allow deferral of a separate and unrelated planned transmission line that is intended to provide transmission system access to renewable generation resources. - a 275kV network option to meet a localised distribution network need may provide additional voltage support to the broader transmission network and defer the need for additional capacitor banks.